-The topic of this paper is the extension of the next-to-next-to-leading-order (NNLO) SUSY--QCD and top-induced SUSY--electroweak corrections of the effective bottom-Yukawa couplings \cite{deltabnnlo} to the terms induced by the soft SUSY-breaking trilinear coupling $A_b$ and to the SUSY--QCD corrections to the strange-Yukawa couplings.
-The results will play a role in all processes to which the bottom- and strange-Yukawa couplings contribute, i.e.~in particular the neutral and charged Higgs decay widths and Higgs radiation off bottom quarks at hadron colliders which constitutes the dominant Higgs boson production channel for large $\tb$ at the LHC \cite{review}.
+The topic of this work is the extension of the next-to-next-to-leading-order (NNLO) SUSY--QCD and top-induced SUSY--electroweak corrections of the effective bottom-Yukawa couplings \cite{deltabnnlo} to the terms induced by the soft SUSY-breaking trilinear coupling $A_b$, the electroweak couplings $\alpha_1={g'}^2/(4\pi)$, $\alpha_2=g^2/(4\pi)$ [$g,g'$ being the isospin and hypercharge gauge couplings, respectively] and to the SUSY--QCD corrections of the strange-Yukawa couplings.
+The results will play a role in all processes to which the bottom- and strange-Yukawa couplings contribute.
+In particular the neutral and charged Higgs decay widths and Higgs radiation off bottom quarks at hadron colliders, which constitutes the dominant Higgs boson production channel for large $\tb$ at the LHC \cite{review}, are affected.